-The Cairngorms are a popular destination with an estimated two million visitors in 2019.
-Covid-19 stimulated a marked increase in camping and the lighting of recreational fires.
+The Cairngorms are a popular destination with an estimated 2.149 million in 2023.
+Greater public access has the benefit that wildfires are likely to be more quickly detected and reported.
+However, Covid-19 stimulated a marked increase in camping and the lighting of recreational fires.
 Post lockdown, many visitors were camping for the first time and had little or no knowledge of the Scottish Outdoor Access Code (SOAC), guidance on camping and the use of campfires.
 The popularity of camping has continued up to the present day with large numbers of people camping informally and lighting campfires at popular sites such as Loch Morlich, Loch Kinord and the River Clunie near Braemar.
 This causes community concern, particularly where campfires are being lit close to high fuel loads and to settlements.
-Large wildfires at Cannich and Daviot in the dry June of 2023 added to those concerns.
+Large wildfires at Cannich and Daviot in the dry June of 2023 have added to those concerns.
 Significant efforts have been made by the Park Authority, Police Scotland and other agencies to curb irresponsible behaviour, through education initiatives and direct requests.